 We have launched products in Europe that are indexed to baskets of cryptocurrencies or that may allow for staking.
 We have outsourced the administrator, transfer agent and custodial functions for these products.
 While we typically outsource portfolio management services to third-party sub-advisers for our products, in this case, we instead act as determination agent and place buy and sell orders directly with a broker to rebalance these crypto basket ETPs in line with the indices.
-These rebalances occur either quarterly or annually depending on the product.
+These rebalances typically occur quarterly.
 Expanding trading volumes may increase the risk of trading errors.
 The failure of any of our vendors to provide us and our products with the outsourced services and our failure to correctly place trade orders could lead to operational issues and result in financial loss to us and/or investors in our products.
 For products through which we derive additional revenue by staking, we operationally delegate the relevant assets to validators in our role as determination agent.
 Operational errors in the process could materially affect our business and harm investors in these products.
+In addition, staking features, such as lock-up periods, staking reward payout periods and reward amounts, are not necessarily fixed over time and can cause liquidity risk or delay the standard settlement period.
+This may cause redemptions to be delayed and may result in a financial loss to investors.